 For this project, trees and shrubs were chosen to contrast with the hardscape rather than to blend in.
 Plantings soften the stonework, with vines conveying a garden feel.
 Crape myrtle, Korean boxwood, Knockout roses and nepeta create structure.
 “The massing of plant varieties provides a stunning succession of seasonal color and foliage,” Kelly says.
 “The climbing hydrangea and climbing roses link the house to the garden.”

-Finally, he advises, use proven plantings—whatever thrives in your environment.
+Finally, he advises, uses proven plantings—whatever thrive in your environment.
 And avoid species that will overtake or mask the hardscape.

 “I use plantings not only to provide aesthetic quality,” Talton says, “but also for design intent.
-For instance, plantings can be used to direct the eye down to a sightline, to provide a barrier, to frame a sculpture or for shade over a patio.”
+For instance, plantings can be used to direct the eye down to a sightline, to provide a barrier, to frame a sculpture or for the shade over a patio.”
 In this case, a deer-resistant plant palette was selected with a minimal need for watering.
-It features miscanthus, pennisetum, perovskia, amsonia, liriope, Sweetbay magnolia, boxwood and sedum.
+It features miscanthus, Pennisetum, perovskia, amsonia, liriope, Sweetbay magnolia, boxwood, and sedum.
 Varieties of spruce provide privacy from the street and neighbors.